QUESTION: How do I create suspense?

 The character must also have a worthwhile goal so that the reader wants the character to succeed.

-If the main character wants to find the treasure so he can live a lavish lifestyle, the reader may root for him if the search for the treasure is interesting enough, but, if he wants the treasure to ransom his beloved wife and children before they face torture and death, the reader will be as anxious as the character is that he succeed.
+If the main character wants to find the treasure so he can live a lavish lifestyle, the reader may root for him if the search for the treasure is interesting enough, but, if he wants the treasure to ransom his beloved wife and children before they face torture and death, the reader will be as anxious as the character that he succeed.
 Each suspenseful scene will be a hurdle or threat to his reaching his final goal, and failure is unthinkable.

 If the reader cares for both the character and his goal, your story has even stronger suspense than just an exciting plot would create.